 (1964) My second favorite Sergio Leone film because it's tighter and grittier than any of the others.
 His later films are epic and beautiful, but clean and uninspired.

-(1979) In the most realistic film about American politics, Peter Sellers plays a mildly retarded man who becomes extremely powerful by being familiar with television and making vague statements on which people project deep meaning.
+(1979) In the most realistic film about American politics, Peter Sellers plays a feebleminded man who becomes extremely powerful by being familiar with television and making vague statements on which people project deep meaning.

 Life of Brian